Archaeoraptor: Traveling exhibit

 In 2001 Stephen and Sylvia Czerkas compiled a traveling exhibit containing 34 other Chinese fossils.
-The show is titled Feathered Dinosaurs and the Origin of Flight.
+The show was titled Feathered Dinosaurs and the Origin of Flight.
 The San Diego Natural History Museum paid a set fee to the Dinosaur Museum to display this show in 2004.
 When the show opened, Dr. Ji Qiang told reporters from Nature that about a dozen of the fossils had left China illegally.
 Ji arranged with the Czerkases to assign accession numbers to three of the most valuable specimens, thus formally adding them to the collection of the Chinese Academy of Geological Sciences in Beijing, although they remain in the possession of the Czerkases.
 Stephen Czerkas denied Ji's assertion that the fossils were illegal.
 Sylvia Czerkas told the journal Nature that she had worked out an agreement with officials of Liaoning Province in 2001 to borrow the fossils and that they were to be repatriated in 2007.
 Through March 2009, however, the show was scheduled for the Fresno Metropolitan Museum of Art and Science in California.
 According to Nature, the Czerkases refused requests to make the officials from Liaoning available for an interview.

-Many scientists consider it unethical to work on fossils if there is any chance that they have been smuggled, and many disregard privately owned fossils altogether.
-Some professionals feel that private collectors put fossils in private hands where science may not be able to access or study them.
-Some believe that private collectors may damage important fossils, subject them to forgery, and obscure their origins or evidence about their ages.
-Illegal dealers have also participated in and may encourage, governmental corruption.
-Another philosophy argues that if scientists could bend their ethics and agree to publish on important private fossils, this would encourage private holders to make them available for study.

-The fossil most recently appeared in an exhibition in Wollaton Hall, near Nottingham, titled Dinosaurs of China: Ground Shakers to Feathered Flyers, where it was exhibited along with fossils of Yanoris and Microraptor, its main components.
+The "Archaeoraptor" fossil assemblage appeared in a 2017 exhibition in Wollaton Hall, near Nottingham, titled Dinosaurs of China: Ground Shakers to Feathered Flyers, where it was exhibited along with fossils of Yanoris and Microraptor, its main components.

 Taxonomic history

 In April 2000 Olson published an article in Backbone, the newsletter of the National Museum of Natural History.
-In this article, he justified his views on the evolution of birds, but also revised and redescribed the species "Archaeoraptor liaoningensis" by designating just the tail of the original fraudulent specimen as the type specimen.
+In this article, he justified his views on the evolution of birds, but revised and redescribed the species "Archaeoraptor liaoningensis" by designating just the tail of the original fraudulent specimen as the type specimen.
 To prevent the tainted name "Archaeoraptor" from entering paleornithological literature, this redescription assigned the name to that part of the chimeric specimen least likely to be classified under Aves, rather than to the portion which was later shown to represent a true bird species.
 Olson presumed that the National Geographic article had already validly named the fossil, and he, therefore, failed to explicitly indicate the name was new, as demanded by article 16 of the ICZN as a condition for a name to be valid.
 Several months afterward Xu, Zhou, and Wang published their description of Microraptor zhaoianus in Nature.